innate2adaptive/CovidsortiumTCRExpanded/README.md

 ### Figures – data and scripts

-Current version of MS is Word file TCR_COV2_V6.docx; Current main figures : Figures_V6.pptx; Current supplementary figures : Figures_S_V4.pptx

-*Figures_V6 and Figures_S_V5 are after correction of HCW 184 and 195 metadata.
-MS V6 is the one that incorporates comments from all authors.*

 Data can be found at: https://www.dropbox.com/sh/neg3lpofw85l9ng/AAAw-HckR7LYxKz7TMNQ90zca?dl=0

 Note: the scripts automatically load the data from DropBox.
 This works for me (although sometimes I need to change the timeout), but does not seem to always work outside of the UK.
 You might need to download the data locally and tweak the scripts to load them.